BBBase-EHeresy-PPPub/PPPub/docs/campaigns/defence_of_the_north.md

 DEFENCE OF THE NORTH CAMPAIGN

-H][ere we present you with the Defence of the North campaign, a system for linking your games together in such a way that the results of one game can impact your next game or even one much later on!
+Here we present you with the Defence of the North campaign, a system for linking your games together in such a way that the results of one game can impact your next game or even one much later on!
 This will join together the already dynamic Narrative Play Scenarios in such a way that it will feel as if you are playing through the scenes directly from the books and the movies.

 As you may have already read, this supplement focuses on the battles and events that happened in the northern region of Rhovanion at the time of the War of the Ring.
 The Easterlings have marched upon the kingdoms of Erebor and Dale, and Sauron has sent hordes of Orcs to assault the Elven realms within Mirkwood and Lothlórien.
 This campaign is slightly unusual in that it is essentially three shorter campaigns in one.
 Sauron's plan was to have the Easterlings defeat the forces of Dáin and Brand whilst a host of Orcs conquered Mirkwood.
 Then the two armies would converge on Lothlórien, joining the army already there, to combine forces and defeat the Galadhrim.